London is a magical, fascinating place. It is one of the best cities in the world to live in.

 Alas, there’s no going around it.
 If you have to drive, you have to drive, right?
 And for that, you’ll need your driver’s license.

 The odds are that you’ve already passed your driver’s test with flying colors in your home country.
 Why go through it again, when you can simply exchange your license?
 It still won’t be a walk in the park but hey, everything is better than starting from zero.

 So what are the rules for exchanging your license in the UK?

 As you can see, there is no rush to exchanging your existing license in the UK.
 You can easily settle in, get used to the local roads and traffic, and then take the exams (if need be).
 More on the matter, you legally have a period of 5 years on your hands.
 You won’t be able to drive for more than one without breaking the law though.

 So, how does one exchange a non-UK license?

 Pro tip: don’t plan anything that might require your passport like an abroad trip for the time being.

-Oh, an in case you need any other help with settling in, you know who to call, wink-wink, nudge-nudge;)
+Oh, and in case you need any other help with settling in, you know who to call: wink-wink, nudge-nudge;)